vhbelvadi/Footnotation/readme.txt

 The syntax is retained from fd-footnotes which means it is natural, simple to understand, and degrades gracefully even if the plugin is removed.
-Bidirectional links are automatically made between footnotes and their position in the main content where the footnote was referenced from so that readers can refer to a footnote and return to their place in the text they were reading.
+Bidirectional links are created automatically between a footnote and its position in the main content where the footnote was referenced from so that readers can refer to a footnote and return to their place in the text they were reading, with ease.

 To make a footnote, type it inline within *arbitrarily numbered* square brackets: